Skip Ribbon Commands

 How do I know if my baby has sickle cell trait or disease?

-Early diagnosis—before infants show any symptoms—allows infants with sickle cell disease to get early treatment and can help lower their risk of infections and other serious problems.
+Prompt diagnosis—before infants show any symptoms—allows infants with sickle cell disease to get early treatment and parents to learn about ways to help lower the risk of serious health problems.

 Why is sickle cell disease sometimes called sickle cell anemia?